-Under the Substance Regulations, there are specific categories of 'relevant activity' that bring a Guernsey tax resident company within scope and which are further defined in the Substance Regulations.
-By way of overview, these 'relevant activities' are:
+Under the Substance Regulations, there are specific categories of 'relevant activity' that bring an entity within scope and which are further defined in the Substance Regulations.
+By way of overview, these relevant activities are:

-- banking 'banking business' means a deposit-taking business within the meaning of the Banking Supervision (Bailiwick of Guernsey) Law, 1994 carried on by a licensed institution within the meaning of that Law; - distribution and service centre means the business of:

-- a. purchasing parts, materials or goods from other members of the same group that are non-Guernsey resident and reselling them for a percentage of profits; - b. providing services to other members of the same group which are non-Guernsey resident, except where such activities fall within another category of relevant activity except holding company and intellectual property business; - financing and leasing means providing credit facilities of any kind for consideration, except where such activities fall within banking, fund management or insurance; - fund management means the provision of management services (meaning exercising any managerial function in relation to an investment or in relation to the assets underlying an investment) when carried on in connection with a collective investment scheme within the meaning of the Protection of Investors (Bailiwick of Guernsey) Law, 1987 by an entity licensed for the purpose; - headquartering means the business of providing certain services to non-resident intra group persons of the Guernsey resident company, including the provision of senior management, the assumption or control of material risk for activities carried out by, or assets owned by, any of those intra-group persons, and the provision of substantive advice in relation to the assumption or control of risk for such activities or assets, in each case except where such activities fall within other definitions of relevant activities and intellectual property holding; - insurance means insurance business carried on in or from the island as an insurer (in both the long-term and general sectors, and this includes reinsurance) within the meaning of the Insurance Business (Bailiwick of Guernsey) Law, 2002 carried on by a licensee under that law; and - shipping the operation of ships in international traffic for income from the transport of passengers or cargo, and includes (where directly connected with, or ancillary to, such operation) chartering, ticket sales, the use, maintenance or rental of containers (including trailers and related transport equipment) and crew management.
+- banking 'banking business' means a deposit-taking business within the meaning of the Banking Supervision (Bailiwick of Guernsey) Law, 2020 carried on by a licensed institution within the meaning of that law; - distribution and service centre means the business of: - purchasing parts, materials or goods from other members of the same group that are non-Guernsey resident and reselling them for a percentage of profits; - · providing services to other members of the same group that are non-Guernsey resident; or - except in each case where such activities fall within another category of relevant activity except holding body and intellectual property business; - financing and leasing means providing credit facilities of any kind for consideration, except where such activities fall within banking, fund management or insurance; - fund management means the provision of management services (meaning exercising any managerial function in relation to an investment or in relation to the assets underlying an investment) when carried on in connection with a collective investment scheme within the meaning of The Protection of Investors (Bailiwick of Guernsey) Law, 2020 by an entity licensed for the purpose; - headquartering means the business of providing certain services to non-resident intragroup persons of the Guernsey resident body, including the provision of senior management, the assumption or control of material risk for activities carried out by, or assets owned by, any of those intragroup persons, and the provision of substantive advice in relation to the assumption or control of risk for such activities or assets, in each case except where such activities fall within other definitions of relevant activities and intellectual property holding; - insurance means insurance business carried on in or from the island as an insurer (in both the long-term and general sectors, and this includes reinsurance) within the meaning of The Insurance Business (Bailiwick of Guernsey) Law, 2002 (as amended) carried on by a licensee under that law; and - shipping the operation of ships in international traffic for income from the transport of passengers or cargo, and includes (where directly connected with, or ancillary to, such operation) chartering, ticket sales, the use, maintenance or rental of containers (including trailers and related transport equipment) and crew management.
 There are exclusions for fishing vessels, pleasure craft, harbour craft and certain small ships.